Mathematics (MATH)

 MATH 7363A.
 COMPLEX ANALYSIS.

-This course is a brief introduction to the complex number system and basic point-set topology of the complex plane, followed by a proof-based and rigorous study of the principal results of the analysis of functions of a single complex variable.
-Prerequisite: MATH 4315 with a grade of "D" or better.
+This course is a brief introduction to the complex number system and the basic point-set topology of the complex plane, followed by a proof-based and rigorous study of the principal results in the analysis of functions of a single complex variable.
+Topics may include analytic functions, contour integration, the Cauchy integral theorem and formula, Laurent series, residues, conformal mappings, and selected extensions to more advanced geometric viewpoints such as Riemann surfaces.
+Emphasis is placed on rigorous proof, conceptual understanding, and the role of complex analysis in advanced mathematics.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.